 GWP-Med facilitates a multi-stakeholder platform that brings together almost 100 water institutions and organisations, including 10 major regional networks of different water disciplines.
 GWP-Med extends its human resources in 7 Mediterranean countries with the Secretariat being based in Athens.

-Following GWP modalities, GWP-Med is hosted and legaly represented by the Mediterranean Information Office for Environment, Culture and Sustainable Development (MIO-ECSDE), a non-profit civil society organisation with Mediterranean scope, under the Greek Law.
-A Host Institute Agreement governs modalities.
+Following GWP modalities, GWP-Med is hosted and legally represented by the Mediterranean Information Office for Environment, Culture and Sustainable Development (MIO-ECSDE), a non-profit civil society organisation with Mediterranean scope, under the Greek Law.
+A Host Institute Agreement between GWP-Med, GWPO and MIO-ECSDE governs modalities.